amarder/locovote/frontend/src/schools.md

 ```

-Select schools or districts in the table below to view their standardized test results.
+Select one or more schools or districts from the table below to explore their MCAS performance data.
+You can search by name and compare multiple institutions side-by-side.

 ```js
 const search = view(Inputs.search(schools));